 Take a fresh look at your points value and the on-site activities you’re rewarding.
 One minor adjustment to the activities you reward, and the number of points you award for those activities, could majorly impact the overall success of your program.

 Head to the LoyaltyLion Academy for more guidance on setting points values.

 The key to a successful loyalty program is giving customers something to aspire to, aside from the next reward.
 Does your loyalty program have tiers that members can strive to climb?
-If not, 2019 could be the time to introduce them.
+If not, 2019 could be the time to introduce them as they have proven to be one of loyalty program best practices.
 And, if you already have tiers, does the structure of your program still work, and are the unique rewards you offer in each tier still relevant to your members?

 Take a look at how many members are sitting in each tier of your program, and then consider how engaged each of those member segments are.
 Are they returning to purchase again, or engaging with your program in other ways?
 Are they actively working towards the next tier?
 If, however, a high proportion of a certain tier are “at-risk”, and haven’t returned to purchase or engage, it’s likely that they are either unaware of the benefits of moving up a tier, or they don’t feel that it’s attainable.